CarlosdeBunes/milestone1chess/README.md

     2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.

         1. The site has been designed to be fluid and never to entrap the user.
 At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
-        2. At the bottom of the first 6 pages there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
+        2. At the bottom of every page, there is a button arrow to ensure the user always can go up the home page and doesn't feel trapped as they get to the bottom of the page.

     3. As a First Time Visitor, I want to look for testimonials to understand what their users think of him and see if he is trusted.